 Bring a Dog

 If you own a dog, especially if it’s a Pitbull, German Shepard, Rotweiller, having a dog on a leash when you hike is always a good choice.
+You can even bring along energetic dogs like Golden Retrievers (check out this golden retriever dachshund mix), which make excellent hiking and running companions.

 It will also discourage strangers from getting too close to you.